kien5436/fb-utils/README.md

 - [x] Block the typing indicator feature of the chat
 - [x] Hide your active status
 - [x] Remove Facebook click identifier (fbclid)
+- [x] Block "seen" feature of the story

 ## Installation